Nuclear medicine

 Nuclear medicine (nuclear radiology) is a medical specialty involving the application of radioactive substances in the diagnosis and treatment of disease.
 Nuclear imaging is, in a sense, radiology done inside out, because it records radiation emitted from within the body rather than radiation that is transmitted through the body from external sources like X-ray generators.
 In addition, nuclear medicine scans differ from radiology, as the emphasis is not on imaging anatomy, but on the function.
 For this reason, it is called a physiological imaging modality.
 Single photon emission computed tomography (SPECT) and positron emission tomography (PET) scans are the two most common imaging modalities in nuclear medicine.
+Nuclear medicine procedures are the major clinical applications of molecular imaging and molecular therapy.

 Diagnostic medical imaging

 Diagnostic

 In nuclear medicine imaging, radiopharmaceuticals are taken internally, for example, through inhalation, intravenously, or orally.
 Then, external detectors (gamma cameras) capture and form images from the radiation emitted by the radiopharmaceuticals.
 This process is unlike a diagnostic X-ray, where external radiation is passed through the body to form an image.

 There are several techniques of diagnostic nuclear medicine.